 Now that the deferral period has ended, you should be submitting VAT returns as normal (and on time) and pay VAT in full on payments due after 30 June 2020.
 If you cancelled your direct debit to HMRC for VAT payment, remember to set it up again allowing sufficient time for HMRC to take payment.

 The deferral concession did not apply to VAT MOSS or import VAT payments.
 HMRC has however said that duty deferment account holders who are unable to make payment of deferred customs duties and import VAT due on 15 April 2020 can extend payment times.
 To do so, you should contact the Duty Deferment Office 03000 594243 or by email firstname.lastname@example.org or the COVID-19 helpline on 0800 024 1222.

 Job Retention Scheme – 'Furlough leave' support

 As the response to the Coronavirus intensified so did fears of wholesale unemployment.
 On Monday 20 April, the UK Government opened applications for the Coronavirus Job Retention Scheme.
 The Scheme introduced a new concept in UK Employment Law – ‘furlough leave’.
 It allows employers to ‘furlough’ employees with the government paying cash grants of 80% of their wages up to a maximum of £2,500.
 It was originally to apply for three months from 1 March to 31 May.
 That period was extended to 30 June 2020.
-It has again been extended to 30 October, with flexibility to bring staff back from furlough part time from 1 July and with tapered employer contributions being introduced from August to October.
+It has again been extended to 30 October, with flexibility to bring staff back from furlough part time from 1 July and with tapered employer contributions being introduced from August to October and a new Job Retention Bonus announced by the UK Government.
 For further details, please see our updated insight article on the Job Retention Scheme.